Skip to main content

 File Online

-If you are filing a paper application to register for TPS or for a replacement EAD for already granted TPS, send your TPS package to the appropriate address in the table below:
+If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for TPS you were already granted, send your TPS package to the appropriate address in the table below.

 Attn: TPS Sudan